 And this is my boy who happily chows down on carrots, steals bites of my veggie burgers and still devours okra couscous.
 To be fair though, he’s not a fan of mashed potatoes either.
 Crazy kid.

-Now, a few notes on this healthy mashed cauliflower:
+Notes on making healthy mashed cauliflower:

 - I steam my cauliflower in a steamer basket on the stove, but you could also microwave it in a bowl with some water then drain it.